 It’s fun hearing about other overlanders who are just as enthusiastic about their pressure cooker as we are, and we hear from quite a few who bought one after having talked to us.
 I hope the pressure cooker brings you just as much joy as it does us.
 There’s nothing better than an easy yet delicious meal.

-Here’s something very simple but something we’d like to recommend: steaming your vegetables in the pressure cooker, but before start using your pressure cooker you may want to check out our Pressure Cooker 101 post).
+Here’s something very simple but something we’d like to recommend: steaming your vegetables in the pressure cooker.

 Why Steaming Vegetables?